-Except for historical information, this MD&A may contain forward-looking statements.
+Except for historical information, this MD&A may contain forward-looking statements within the meaning of applicable Canadian securities legislation.
 These statements involve known and unknown risks, uncertainties, and other factors that may cause the Company's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievement expressed or implied by these forward-looking statements.